Justin-S85/ThreatTalks/_posts/2024-12-14-Hidden-Risks-of-GEN-AI.md

 categories: [generative ai, risk management, security strategy]
 tags: [gen ai, security strategy, risk management]
 ---
-# The Hidden Risks of Generative AI: What CISOs Need to Know

 Generative AI is transforming industries by enabling innovative applications, from personalized marketing to automating complex problem-solving.
 While the opportunities are vast, the risks associated with this technology are equally significant.
 As the adoption of Generative AI accelerates, **Chief Information Security Officers (CISOs)** must be proactive in understanding and mitigating its hidden dangers.